Home and Community Based Services Waiver

 - Service Plan Budget (reviewed and signed by LGU).

-It is anticipated that for most cases the forms will be sent to OSU in two groups, at different times:
+The dates and information from the above are to be entered into CAIRS.
+It is anticipated that for most cases the data will be entered in CAIRS and will be sent to OSU in two groups, at different times: See HCBS Waiver Enrollment Process For the New CAIRS Demographics Screen.

-Note: If a Medicaid application is necessary for the case and it has not been filed with the LDSS by the time Transmittal 1 is ready to send to OSU, send the copy of the Medicaid application (LDSS 2921) to OSU in Transmittal 2.
+Note: If a Medicaid application is necessary for the case and it has not been filed with the LDSS by the time Transmittal 1 is ready to send to OSU, then if the Medicaid application has been filed when Transmittal 2 is sent change the Medicaid status to Application Pending on the CAIRS Demographic Screen.

 Withdrawal from the Enrollment Process

 Participation in the OMH HCBS Waiver is voluntary.
-Therefore, a parent may decide to withdraw his or her child from consideration for admission to the HCBS Waiver during any phase of the enrollment process.
-If at any point in the process, a parent indicates a desire to withdraw his/her Waiver referral/application, the ICC Agency should draft a letter with the following statement:
+Therefore, a parent may decide to withdraw his or her child from consideration for admission to the HCBS Waiver during the period of time when Transmittal I has been sent to OSU in CAIRS but prior to submittal of Transmittal II of the enrollment process.
+If a parent indicates a desire to withdraw his/her Waiver referral/application, the ICC Agency should draft a letter with the following statement:

 "I, the parent/guardian of (child’s name), wish to voluntarily withdraw my child from consideration for enrollment in the HCBS Waiver."

 The parent must sign and date the letter.
 The original of the letter is retained in the ICC file.
-If the withdrawal occurs after the Level of Care (LOC) determination has taken place, a copy must be sent to the LGU; and if it occurs after the LOC and Application to Participate (Transmittal 1) have been sent to OSU, a copy must be sent to OSU.
+If the withdrawal occurs after the Level of Care (LOC) determination has taken place, a copy must be sent to the LGU; and if it occurs after the LOC and Application to Participate (Transmittal 1) have been sent to OSU, then process the case as an Administrative Withdrawal through CAIRS.

 When Billing Can Begin